explcre/explcre/README.md

 - 🌱 Education:
     - I am now pursuing a Master's degree in [University of Illinois Urbana-Champaign](https://illinois.edu/).
 My major is Electrical and Computer Engineering.
 I am expected to graduate in December 2023.
     - I have completed my Bachelor's degree from [University of Michigan - Shanghai Jiao Tong University Joint institute](https://www.ji.sjtu.edu.cn) (2018-2022), also majoring in ECE.
 - 🎸 I love singing, playing the guitar, working out, playing basketball, tennis, swimming, reading, watching films, and everything about science and technology.
 I admire Richard Feynman and Elon Musk.
-See my video about some tech explanation and guitar playing at [My bilibili](https://space.bilibili.com/86835117/video).
+See my video about some technology explanation and guitar playing at [My bilibili](https://space.bilibili.com/86835117/).
 - 💻 As for programming language, I am good at C, C++, Python.
 I also have project experience in MATLAB, Verilog, Java, R, Javascript.
 I have experiences in the following framworks and libraries: PyTorch, TensorFlow, Keras, Sk-learn, Pandas, Horovod.
 - 🔭 I am interested in applied machine learning for healthcare or science or computer systems, distributed systems and distributed learning, computer architecture.
 - 🔬 Research and 💼 Work Experience: